Table of Contents

 E.g.: 1, 2, 2, etc. or 1111 for InveoIndLed_Keyboard_HTTP_GET

-Socket numbers must have 4 digits.
+The socket numbers must have exactly 4 digits.

 • Relay: Select the relay